aasmith/punch/README.txt

   $ punch -submit save    # Saves your timecard to ADP.
   $ punch -submit approve # Sends your timecard to be approved.

+If you need to share your config will colleagues, remove the password!

+  $ grep -v ^:password: ~/.punch.yaml

 == INSTALL:

   $ git clone git://github.com/aasmith/punch